Packed with fresh vegetables, quinoa, herbs, and plant powered protein, this copycat Costco quinoa salad is the perfect lunch for a hot summer day!

 - ½ of a bunch (about ¾ cup) parsley finely chopped

-- 1 cup green kale leaves chopped (ensure the stems are removed)
+- 1 cup green kale leaves or spinach chopped (ensure the stems are removed)

 - 1 medium red bell pepper diced